Unborn Baby Development at 17-20 Weeks

-By the end of this month you can feel your cantaloupe-sized uterus at the level of your navel.
+By the end of this month you can definitely feel your unborn baby development due to the cantaloupe-sized uterus at the level of your navel.
 Other growth milestones include:

 - Your baby weighs around three-quarters of a pound, and measures between 8-10 inches long.
 This is about half the length baby will be at birth.